f-giraud/neat-starter/src/en/property/buwit-loft.md

 Prime Location

-Located in the middle of the Tabanan rice fields, only ten minutes away from Tanah Lot, the Nyanyi beach and Pererenan.
-Perfect quiet location few minutes away from busy life.
+Located in the middle of the Tabanan rice fields, **15 min from hip and trendy Canggu, only 10 minutes away from Tanah Lot, the Nyanyi beach and Pererenan.** Quiet location, minutes away from busy life.

 Prime Investment